Last Updated on May 7, 2019 by Natasha Amar

-A road trip around Australia offers the chance to see interesting cities such as Melbourne, palm-fringed beaches, the wild Outback, beautiful waterfalls, lush rainforests, remote national parks, verdant vineyards, and hidden gorges.
+A road trip around Australia offers the chance to see interesting cities such as Melbourne and Sydney, palm-fringed beaches, the wild Outback, beautiful waterfalls, lush rainforests, remote national parks, verdant vineyards, and hidden gorges.
 The best part of exploring the country by road is that instead of hopping from one tourist attraction to another, you are likely to chance upon a scenic route, incredible vista, or a lesser-known piece of paradise that you might have all to yourself.

 Reasons to Do an Australia Road Trip by Trailer